Morshok/Car-Park/README.md

 ___

 ### Setup:
-Simply clone this project, head into Final Build and then hit UnityApplication.exe or whatever else it may be called.
+Simply clone this project, head into Final Build and then hit Car Park.exe file to launch the Unity application.

 ___